 - Face shorts the right way.

-- Push one leg at a time through the leg holes while also holding pants.
+- Push one leg at a time through the leg holes while also holding the shorts.

 - Pull the shorts up.

-Talking your child through each step lets her know what to do and includes her in the process.
+Talking your child through each step helps them know what to do.
 In the early stages, simple words or phrases are OK – for example, ‘Shirt on’.
 You can say more as your child’s language develops – for example, ‘Push your arm through the sleeve’.

-A good way to teach your child to how to get dressed is to break down each task into small steps and teach him the last step first.
-Once he can do the last step of the task, teach him the second-last step, then the third-last step and so on.
+A good way to teach your child how to get dressed is to break down each task into small steps and teach them the last step first.
+Once your child can do the last step of the task, teach them the second-last step, then the third-last step and so on.

-For example, when putting on shorts, you might help your child face the shorts the right way, hold the waistband and put her legs through the leg holes.
-Then teach her the last step – pulling up the shorts to her waist by herself.
+For example, when putting on shorts, you might help your child face the shorts the right way, hold the waistband and put their legs through the leg holes.
+Then teach your child the last step – pulling up the shorts to their waist by themselves.

-Once your child can do this, teach him to put his legs through the leg holes and pull his shorts up.
-You can keep working your way backwards through the steps until your child has mastered them all and can put his shorts on for himself.
+Once your child can do this, teach them to put their legs through the leg holes and pull their shorts up.
+You can keep working your way backwards through the steps until your child has mastered them all and can put their shorts on by themselves.

-A big advantage of this approach is that often the most rewarding thing about a task is getting it finished – and your child gets to this reward sooner when she masters the last step first.
+A big advantage of this approach is that often the most rewarding thing about a task is getting it finished – and your child gets to this reward sooner when they can do the last step first.

 Tips for helping your child learn to get dressed

 If you can be positive and supportive, your child is more likely to cooperate.
-So a lot of praise will go a long way, even if your child has put his pants on backwards!
-Here are some practical tips to help:
+So a lot of praise will go a long way, even if your child has put their pants on backwards!
+Here are some practical tips to help.

 Choosing appropriate clothes

-- Let your younger child choose from a couple of options – for example, let your child choose between two t-shirts.
+- Let your younger child choose from a couple of options, like 2 t-shirts.
 Older or more mature children might be able to choose their own clothing.

 - Talk about the weather when you and your child are choosing clothes.
-Ask him whether it’s hot or cold, raining or sunny.
+Ask your child whether it’s hot or cold, raining or sunny.

-- Teach your child the difference between dirty and clean clothes – for example, ‘Dirty clothes go in the laundry basket, and we don’t wear them again until they’re back in the drawer’.
-You can use some simple guidelines, like wearing clean underwear and socks every day.
+- Teach your child the difference between dirty and clean clothes – for example, ‘Dirty clothes go in the laundry basket.
+You can wear them again when they’re back in the drawer’.
+You can use some simple guidelines like wearing clean underwear and socks each day.